rain-rain-bob-sss/D3bot-fork/README.md

 - Support for ZS sub-gamemodes such as Pants Mode, Baby Mode & Classic Mode.
 (Thanks to [Sigilmare])
 - Parameters for restricting paths based on the bot's jump and crouching height.
 (Thanks to [bol])
 - Pouncing/Leaping headcrabs.
 (Thanks to [bol])
+- Ability to change the editing mode with numeric keys.
+(Thanks to [delstre])
 - Translations:
   - Chinese Simplified (Thanks to [XY]EvansFix)
   - Chinese Traditional (Thanks to [Half1569])